zerotier/zssp/README.md

 Hybrid post-quantum forward secrecy using Kyber1024 is performed alongside Noise with the result being mixed in alongside an optional pre-shared key at the end of session negotiation.

-ZSSP is designed for use in ZeroTier 2 but is payload-agnostic and could easily be adapted for use in other projects.
+ZSSP is designed for use in ZeroTier but is payload-agnostic and could easily be adapted for use in other projects.

+Further information can be found in the ZSSP whitepaper (pending official release).

 ## Cryptographic Primitives Used

  - AES-256-GCM: Authenticated encryption
+ - SHA512: Used with the KBKDF construction, also used in a proof of work and ip ownership DOS mitigation scheme
- - HMAC-SHA384: Key mixing, sub-key derivation in key-based KDF construction
+ - KBKDF: Key mixing, sub-key derivation
  - NIST P-384 ECDH: Elliptic curve key exchange during initial handshake and for periodic re-keying during the session
  - Kyber1024: Quantum attack resistant lattice-based key exchange during initial handshake
- - AES-256-ECB: Single 128-bit block encryption of header information to harden the fragmentation protocol against denial of service attack (see section on header protection)
+ - AES-256: 128-bit PRP for authenticated encryption of header information to harden the fragmentation protocol against DOS (see section on header protection)